aashay/Resume/resume.md

 * Responsible for maintaining test automation suites and QA processes on features such as REST API, Apex, Streaming API (CometD), and SOAP APIs
 * Helped design and implement Knowledge 1.0 automated test suites
-* Mentor new hires and participate in technical job interviews for new candidates
+* Mentored new hires and participate in technical job interviews for new candidates
 * Empowered teammates as Scrum Master on Knowledge through the use of in-house agile project management process

 ###Junction Solutions – Lincolnshire, IL: June 2007 to October 2008
 *Senior Consultant: June 2008 to October 2008*
 *Consultant: June 2007 to June 2008*
-Responsible for client consultation, project management, software design, quality assurance, and support using customized Microsoft Dynamics AX Multi-Channel Retail ERP vertical
+Responsible for client consultation, project management, software design, QA, and support using customized Microsoft Dynamics AX Multi-Channel Retail ERP vertical

 * Managed requirements gathering during design phase as project technical lead
 * Evangelized Test-Driven Development using xUnit-style framework built into MorphX IDE